 In order to download your version for FREE click the banner below!

 Day Trading Explained

-The last trading style of our guide is called "swing trading", which is a trade setup wherein traders enter and exit sporadically, and this is spread this out over a few days or weeks.
+The last trading style of our guide is called "swing trading", which is a style in which traders enter and exit sporadically, holding trades over a few days or weeks.
 Swing trading is a system whereby traders are aiming for intermediate-term trading opportunities, and is significantly different to long-term trading (which is when setups are open for weeks and even months at a time).

-Swing traders are in many ways different to day traders or scalpers as well because:
+Swing traders are in many ways different to day traders or scalpers not least because:

-- Swing traders often use relatively lower levels of leverage, although this is certainly not a must, and is all up to the trader.
+- Swing traders often use relatively lower levels of leverage, although this is certainly not a must, and is completely up to the trader in question.

 - They tend to use a mixture of both fundamental and technical analyses.